 to good frequency, true; but was so far behind in

 earthly expenses he can barely afford to touch the financial ground.

 This is an unacceptable Jazz Fest recusal to the big Mac

-attack, but there is not much a poor boy can do about a world
+attack, but not much a poor boy can do about a world

 uninspired.
-Mac rounds up another batch of suspects and does his
+Mac rounds up another batch of suspects doing his

 thing during the second weekend almost same as the first.

 A Jazz Fest exile sits at home watching Cubs and

 Braves games as consolation prizes.
 Actually, the stay at home

 lofestyle is not half bad.
 Uptown seems devoid of personality